iamshivanshyadav/Banking-System/README.md

 This program was developed as a project for the C++ course.
 Currently, no contributions are accepted.

 If you encounter any issues or have suggestions for improvement, please feel free to open an issue in the repository.
+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more information.

 ## Credits
 - Shivansh Yadav (https://github.com/iamshivanshyadav)